NIOSH Training Program

 Program Overview

-This NIOSH training program is hosted by ISE’s Human-Systems Engineering.
-The program was initiated in 1999 by Drs.
-Gary Mirka and Carolyn Sommerich to address the need to reduce occupational injuries and illnesses in North Carolina as well as southeastern U.S.
+Welcome to the NIOSH training program, proudly hosted by ISE’s Human-Systems Engineering team.
+This program, which began in 1999, was led by Drs.
+Gary Mirka and Carolyn Sommerich.
+Notably, it was created to address and help reduce occupational injuries and illnesses across North Carolina and the southeastern U.S.

-Particularly, this training program in ISE highlights the Safety and Ergonomics component of the NIOSH-funded NC Occupational Safety and Health Education & Research Center (NC OSHERC).
-The other four components in NC OSHERC are
+Additionally, this training program emphasizes the Safety and Ergonomics component of the NIOSH-funded NC Occupational Safety and Health Education and Research Center (NC OSHERC).
+Importantly, NC OSHERC features four additional components:

 • Occupational Exposure Science (UNC)